 A common tactic for sizing up the ideal product team structure is to look at what your company is building and assign a different product manager to each “thing,” with those things being each individual product, component, core function, etc.

-Of course, engineering teams are also often divvied up along these lines, and each team should have a product manager working with them so they’re actually building what’s needed.
+Of course, engineering teams are also often divvied up along these lines, and each team should have a product manager working with them so they’re actually building what’s needed where it also aligns with the product strategy.
 That’s not a bad starting point, but some caution should be taken before blindly hiring and assigning a product manager to each and every dev team.
 For one thing, product development might have created its teams based on somewhat arbitrary elements, like personalities and egos of the engineers.

 Also, there may be some engineering teams that simply don’t need a full-time product manager assigned to them.
 There’s only so much a product manager can add to a team working on “infrastructure” or “performance,”so you don’t want to put someone into a role where they will get bored or don’t have enough to do.
 For example, at Shopify, product managers typically manage two-to-three products instead of just one, focusing on building strong foundations for the engineering teams to jump off from instead of managing every single detail.